shyam45/Twaddle/README.md

-# 🔥🔥 Inbound Social Media App.
+# 🔥🔥 Twaddle Social Media App.
 Twaddle is a fully functional social media app with multiple features built with MERN Stack.

 Star⭐ the repo if you like what you see😉.